-In support of its motion, Wells Fargo presents the declaration of John Andersen, Loan Workout Specialist, responsible for monitoring the legal process for credit card accounts, investigation and resolution of customer disputes, research and review of Wells Fargo's business records, including researching specific account issues such as an account being opened, disputes with respects to the account, charges made and payments received and account delinquencies.
-(See Andersen Decl., ¶¶ 1-4.)
+In support of its motion, Wells Fargo presents the declaration of Jarrad Emamian, Loan Workout Specialist, responsible for monitoring the legal process for credit card accounts, investigation and resolution of customer disputes, research and review of Wells Fargo's business records, including researching specific account issues such as an account being opened, disputes with respects to the account, charges made and payments received and account delinquencies.
+(See Emamian Decl., ¶¶ 1-4.)
 Plaintiff presents documents prepared in the ordinary course of Wells Fargo's business that demonstrates that defendant applied for and was issued a Wells Fargo credit card account with the customer agreement for the credit card ("Customer Agreement"), which provided that: "This contract is for your Credit Card account (Account) and is between Wells Fargo Bank, N.A. and each Account holder.

-...
 By using or confirming your Account, you and any joint Account holder accept this Agreement's terms.
 Please carefully read this Agreement and keep it for your records."
-(Johnson Decl., ¶12; Exh.
+(Emamian Decl., ¶12; Exh.
 1, § 1.)

-Defendant used the credit card, thereby accepting the terms of the Customer Agreement and the account was opened with Wells Fargo on June 5, 2014.
-(Id. at $\P$ 13.)
-Defendant charged goods and services to the account with Wells Fargo, or authorized others to charge goods and services to the account, was issued monthly billing statements for those charges/purchases, and Defendant made payments of the principal and interest pursuant to the agreement through January 19, 2023.
-(Id. at ¶¶ 14-15, 21, Exh.
+Defendant used the credit card, thereby accepting the terms of the Customer Agreement and the account was opened with Wells Fargo on May 26, 2023.
+(Id. at ¶ 13.)
+Defendant charged goods and services to the account with Wells Fargo, or authorized others to charge goods and services to the account, was issued monthly billing statements for those charges/purchases, and Defendant made payments of the principal and interest pursuant to the agreement through June 16, 2023.
+(Id. at

+¶¶ 14-15, 21, 21, Exh.
 2.)
-No further payments were made on the account after that date, leaving a balance of \$7,608.86 due on the account.
+No further payments were made on the account after June 16, 2023, leaving a balance of \$9,718.33 on the account.
 (Id. at ¶ 22.)
-Pursuant to the Fair Credit Billing Act, California's Song-Beverly Credit Card Act of 1971 and the Billing Rights Summary included with every monthly statement provided to Defendant, Defendant had 60 days to notify Wells Fargo of any disputes on the account.
+Pursuant to the Fair Credit Billing Act, California's Song-Beverly Credit Card Act of 1971 and the Billing Rights Summary included with every monthly statement provided to Defendant, Defendant had 60 days to notify Wells Fargo of any disputes on the activity of the account, and there is no record of any unresolved disputes on the account.
 (Id. at ¶¶ 18-20.)
-As a result, pursuant to the terms of the Customer Agreement, Defendant owes Wells Fargo the balance of \$7,608.86.
+As a result, pursuant to the terms of the Customer Agreement, Defendant owes Wells Fargo the balance of \$9,718.33.
 (Id. at ¶ 22.)
-Pursuant to the Court's July 3, 2024 order, these facts were deemed admitted in response to plaintiff's request for admissions.

 Wells Fargo meets its initial burden to demonstrate that it is entitled to judgment on its complaint.
 Accordingly, the burden shifted to Defendant to show that a triable issue of one or more material facts exists.
 (See Code Civ.
 Proc. § 437c, subd. (p)(1).)
 Here, defendant has failed to submit an opposing separate statement of facts.
 When a moving party makes the required prima facie showing, the opposing party's failure to submit an opposing separate statement may, in the court's discretion, constitute a sufficient ground for granting the motion.
 (CCP § 437c(b)(3); see Oldcastle Precast, Inc. v.
 Lumbermens Mut.
 Cas.
 Co.
 (2009) 170 Cal.App.4th 554, 568; Kojababian v.
 Genuine Home Loans, Inc. (2009) 174 Cal.App.4th 408, 418.)
-The court finds that defendant failed to provide any opposing separate statement and thus failed to demonstrate the existence of a triable issue of material fact.
+Here, the court finds that defendant failed to provide any opposing separate statement and thus failed to demonstrate the existence of a triable issue of material fact.

 As defendant failed to meet his burden to demonstrate the existence of a triable issue of material fact, Wells Fargo's motion for summary judgment is granted.
-As the prevailing party, Wells Fargo Bank, N.A. is entitled to recover its costs as provided for under Code of Civil Procedure Section 1032 in the amount of \$725.00 for a total judgment of \$8,333.86.